Music by

 The Taggart/Grycky Duo premiered this serenade on April 11, 1999 in West Chester, PA.

-CORRECTIONS TO THE 1st PRINTING:
+CORRECTIONS TO THE FIRST PRINTING

 1) Bar 65 should read 8th note = c.120-126